andyroiiid/voxel-game-binaries/README.md

 TODO: add TOC

-TODO: fix license problem
+TODO: add a proper license

 # version 5 (the current version)

 The current version of the game (engine).
 This version requires [AVX2 instruction set support](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX2).

-TODO: provide SSE build
+TODO: provide SSE build for the last version

-TODO: Tracy profiler

-TODO: RenderDoc

 TODO: chunk system: thread-safety; migrating from manually triggered update to timestamp-based update

 [The physics engine is slightly modified from version 3](#physics).
 It will push players out if they are stuck in a newly generated block.
 Correctly resolving such conflicts is complicated, however.

+TODO: use MagicaVoxel as level editor; parse vox file

 ## version 5.2